 Holidaymakers will find that shopping in Sorrento is an entertaining affair, with a wide variety of items to buy, from tourist tat to designer clothing.
 The main shopping area is in the central Via S. Cesareo and surrounding cobbled streets and squares, where dozens of stores and boutiques offer their wares.
-Good buys are cameos, embroidered cloths, ceramic figurines, silver jewellery and local delicacies like lemon boiled sweets, Rosolio liqueurs and jams.
+Good buys include cameos, embroidered cloths, ceramic figurines, silver jewellery and local delicacies like lemon boiled sweets, Rosolio liqueurs and jams.
 Bargain hunters will enjoy the colourful weekly market held on Tuesdays.
 Sorrento and the Amalfi coast are well known for their splendid big lemons.
 Typical products from Sorrento are produced with these 'limoni', including Limoncello, a very tasty lemon liqueur, lemon chocolate, colourful ceramic articles with lemon motives or lemon soap.
-Also worth a try is one of the 70 different ice cream flavours of Gelateria Bougainvillea.
+Some time should definitely be spent sampling the dozens of gelato (ice-cream) flavours.

 Nights on holiday in Sorrento can be as relaxed or as wild as you choose.
 From around 7pm the pubs and taverns light up in the area around Tasso Square, which becomes a pedestrian-only zone, and people start promenading, stopping for cocktails and people-watching.
-Later, after dinner, those who are inclined can dance it off at one of the local nightclubs (or discotheques), like Matilda, which has four floors offering karaoke, live music, dancing and a traditional bar.
-Another popular night spot is Filou just off the main square, or for a less lively night with folkloric music, and popular with locals, head for the Taverna dell'800.
+Later, after dinner, those who are inclined can dance it off at one of the local nightclubs (or discotheques), where karaoke and live music are regular forms of entertainment.

 Despite its popularity as a tourist destination, Sorrento is not big on things to do, other than explore on foot in and around the town and possibly find a quiet spot to sunbathe on a pier in the rocky inlets.
 Most visitors are here to make excursions, and of these there are aplenty, from bus trips down the spectacular Amalfi Drive to strolling the streets of ancient Pompeii or Herculaneum, cities tragically preserved under the ash and lava after an eruption of nearby Mount Vesuvius in AD 79.
 There are also ferries to explore the picturesque island of Capri.